How to apply to the Doctoral Programme in Fine Arts

 Admission procedure

-The admissions are the responsibility of the Doctoral education and research division of the Academic Council of the Academy of Fine Arts and the assessment board, which consist of Academy of Fine Arts professors and researchers.
+The admissions are the responsibility of the Doctoral education and research division of the Academic Council of the Academy of Fine Arts and the assessment board, which consist of professors and researchers of the Academy of Fine Arts.
 The assessment board can include members from outside the academy.

 Timeline of the admission procedure: